Playing It Safe? Managerial Preferences, Risk, and Agency Conflicts

 This paper examines managers’ incentive to “play it safe” by taking value-destroying actions that reduce their firms’ risk of distress.
 We find that, after managers are insulated by the adoption of an antitakeover law, firms take on less risk.
-Stock volatility decreases, cash holdings increase, and diversifying acquisitions increase by more than a quarter relative to firms that operate in the same state and industry.
-The acquisitions target “cash cows,” have negative announcement returns, and are concentrated among firms with greater risk of distress and inside ownership.
-Our findings suggest that shareholders face governance challenges beyond motivating managerial effort, and that instruments typically used to motivate managers, like greater financial leverage and larger ownership stakes, intensify these challenges.
+Stock volatility decreases, cash holdings increase, and diversifying acquisitions increase by more than a quarter relative to unaffected firms that operate in the same state and industry.
+The acquisitions target “cash cows,” have negative announcement returns, and are concentrated among firms with greater risk of distress, higher inside ownership, and younger CEOs.
+Our findings suggest that shareholders face governance challenges beyond motivating managerial effort, and that instruments typically used to motivate managers, like greater financial leverage and larger ownership stakes, exacerbate these challenges.

 JEL Classification: D22, D81, G32, G34, K22working papers series